eloisebarrow/ltc-algo-practice/README.md

 ### Problem 16

 ```
-Write a function called stringCompress that, given a string, returns a
+Write a function called stringCompress that, given a string of only letters, returns a
 string that represents a numerically compressed format of the string.

-Input: stringCompress("abbcccdddde")
+Input: stringCompress("abbcccddddec")
-Output: "a2b3c4de"
+Output: "a2b3c4dec"

 Input: stringCompress("abcd")
 Output: "abcd"